Brian Brady, President

 With a passion for youth development and empowerment, Ruthie brings over a decade of experience to Mikva.
 Prior to joining Mikva as the Director of the Chicago Housing Authority’s youth council, she worked extensively with juvenile offenders in a multitude of capacities.
 Ruthie’s areas of interest include: public health interventions, restorative justice practices and civic engagement techniques.

-Josh Prudowsky, Chief Special Projects Officer
+Josh Prudowsky, Chief Program Officer

 Fun Fact: Josh loves airplane food.